 - the refund of an overpayment of Illinois income and replacement tax for a prior year to the extent included in federal taxable income. - any income included on Part I, Line 3, that is exempt from taxation by Illinois by reason of its Constitution or the Constitution, treaties, or statutes of the United States.
 This amount is net of any bond premium amortization that is deducted federally.
-Please refer to Illinois Publication 101. - the subtractions from any partnership in which the trust or estate is a partner, or S corporation in which it is a shareholder, and the subtractions from any trust or estate in which this trust or estate is a beneficiary.
-Do not write any August 1, 1969, appreciation amounts from the partnership, S corporation, or other fiduciary; these are entered on Form IL-1041, Schedule F. - the expenses relating to federally taxexempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Section 171(a)(2), 265(a)(1), or 265(a)(2). - an amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - the income included in Part I, Line 3, that is exempt from taxation by Illinois statutes other than the IITA.
+Please refer to Illinois Publication 101. - your distributive share of subtractions furnished to you by the partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary. - Note: The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T specifically identifying your share of subtractions. - the expenses relating to federally taxexempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Section 171(a)(2), 265(a)(1), or 265(a)(2). - an amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - income from the Illinois Prepaid Tuition Trust Fund that is included in Part I, Line 3, except for the federally taxed distributions that you did not spend in accordance with the provisions of your tuition contract. - the income included in Part I, Line 3, that is exempt from taxation by Illinois statutes other than the IITA.
 For further information, refer to Illinois Publication 101.